-As defined by AB 1603, a city is disproportionately impacted by violence if any of the following are true:
+For purposes of the CalVIP grant program, a city is disproportionately impacted by violence if any of the following are true:

-- (1) The city experienced 20 or more homicides per calendar year during two or more of the three calendar years immediately preceding the grant application. - (2) The city experienced 10 or more homicides per calendar year during two or more of the three years prior to the grant application and had a homicide rate that was at least 50% higher than the statewide homicide rate during two or more of the three calendar years immediately preceding the grant application. - (3) The applicant otherwise demonstrated a unique and compelling need for additional resources to address the impact of homicides, shootings, and aggravated assaults in the applicant's community.
+- (1) The city experienced 20 or more homicides per calendar year during two (2) or more of the three (3) calendar years immediately preceding the grant application. - (2) The city experienced 10 or more homicides per calendar year and had a homicide rate that was at least 50% higher than the statewide homicide rate during two (2) or more of the three (3) calendar years immediately preceding the grant application. - (3) The applicant otherwise demonstrated a unique and compelling need for additional resources to address the impact of homicides, shootings, and aggravated assaults in the applicant's community.

-(Penal Code, Section 14131, subd. (e).)
+(Pen.
+Code, § 14131, subd. (e).)